kdheepak/blog/content/34-neovim-highlight-yank-text.md

 ---

 Neovim has a few quality of life features built in to the editor.
-One of them is the ability to highlight yanked text^[If you want to use this feature in vim, you can do so with this plugin.].
+One of them is the ability to highlight yanked text^[If you want to use this feature in vim, you can do so with this plugin: https://github.com/machakann/vim-highlightedyank.].

 ![](images/vim-highlight.mov.gif){.fullwidth}